-Today different, simplified, versions of this salad exist in many European countries as well as Asia and Latin America.
+Today different, often simplified, versions of this dish exist in many European countries as well as Asia and Latin America.
 Dishes such as insalata russa (Italian), Rus salatasi (Turkish), ensaladilla rusa (Spain) are all different versions of Olivier potato salad.
+The Polish version, called 'sałatka jarzynowa', a dish I grew up with, is vegetarian, simpler than the original, and often made with apples.

-Traditional Olivye salad, called ‘sałatka Olivier’ in Polish, is also known in Poland and I hope you enjoy my version of it:)
+Traditional Russian Olivye salad, called 'sałatka Olivier' in Polish, is also known in Poland and I hope you enjoy my version of it:)

-Olivier salad ingredients and substitutions
+Russian Olivier salad ingredients and substitutions

 - Carrots.